 Amazon Brand Registry

 When you set up your Amazon account, you will have your brand name and sold-by name.
 Your seller name is easy to change on your Amazon account.
 The brand name leads to the brand store page and is linked to registered and trademarked brands.
 The brand name does not match your entity name.
-We do recommend your entity file a DBA with your registered brand name.
+We would recommend that you file a DBA with your registered brand name.
 You will want to go through a comprehensive trademark registration process.
 Most trademark services only check the federal trademark database but do not conduct a nationwide search.

-After your brand name is trademarked, you will be able to use your pending mark to get a full brand registry in about seven business days.
-Amazon brand register unlocks a suite of tools designed to help you build and protect your brand, creating a better customer experience.
+After your brand name is trademarked, you can use your pending mark to get a full brand registry in about seven business days.
+Amazon brand register unlocks tools designed to help you build and protect your brand, creating a better customer experience.
 Any listing that includes your company’s brand can get immediate updates for your team.

 Many trademark services will only check to see if your name is available by checking your name at the USPTO.
 Here is the challenge with that process.